Chiddingly: History

-The Domesday Book of 1086 refers to Cetelingei: the final -ly of the name shows it to have had Saxon origins.
-The 'Chiddingly Boar', found in 1999, was apparently a silver hat badge of a supporter of Richard III, probably lost or discarded in the 1480s; it is now in the British Museum.
 There are a large number of manorial buildings in the parish, including Chiddingly Place, rebuilt c.
 1574 by Sir John Jefferay, Chief Baron of the Exchequer in 1577; scattered remnants of its E-shaped wings remain, such as the east wing, later called "The Chapel/Chapel Barn" and now known as 'Jefferay House', and sections of the main range west of the demolished Great Hall.